19bufordcarl/CarlRPG/Myth & Shadow/Items/Equipment/Individual Item Cards/Weapons/Weapon Properties/Dual Wield Property.md

 # Dual Wield
-#DualWield means that you can wield this weapon in your off hand.
+Dual Wield means that you can wield this weapon in your off hand.

-When you succeed on an [Attack](../../../../../Game%20Procedures/Attack.md),
-1. Roll the damage dice for both weapons
+When you succeed on an [Attack](../../../../../Game%20Procedures/Attack.md), roll the damage dice for both weapons and use the higher result.
-2. Determine which weapon did less damage for that roll
-3. Double that lower result to get the final damage die result

-*Dual wielding is tough to execute, but has much more potential for damage.*